Outrage by V Bugliosi

 Here is the account of the O. J. Simpson case that no one dared to write, that no one else could write.
 In this #1 New York Times bestseller, Vincent Bugliosi, the famed prosecutor of Charles Manson and author of Helter Skelter, goes to the heart of the trial that divided the country and made a mockery of justice.
 He lays out the mountains of evidence; rebuts the defense; offers a thrilling summation; condemns the monumental blunders of the judge, the Dream Team, and the media; and exposes, for the first time anywhere, the shocking incompetence of the prosecution.

-Vincent Bugliosi received his law degree in 1964 from the UCLA Law School.
-In his career as a prosecutor for the Los Angeles Country District Attorney's office, he won 105 out of 106 felony jury trials.
-His most famous trial was the Charles Manson case, which became the basis of his classic bestselling book, Helter Skelter.
-Both Helter Skelter and his subsequent Till Death Do Us Part won Edgar Allan Poe Awards for best true-crime book of the year.
-His next true-crime book, And the Sea Will Tell, was #1 on the New York Times hardcover bestseller list, as was his most recent book, Outrage: The Five Reasons Why O. J. Simpson Got Away With Murder.
+Vincent Bugliosi graduated from UCLA Law School in 1964 with a law degree.
+He won 105 out of 106 felony jury cases throughout his career as a prosecutor for the Los Angeles County District Attorney's office.
+His most well-known trial was the Charles Manson case, which inspired his best-selling book Helter Skelter.
+Helter Skelter and his follow-up, Till Death Do Us Part, both received Edgar Allan Poe Awards for best true-crime book of the year.
+And the Sea Will Tell, his second true-crime book, debuted at #1 on the New York Times hardcover bestseller list, as did Outrage: The Five Reasons Why O.

 SKU Unavailable